Krisloveless/paintbrush/README.md

 ## very first description

-Draw your own pictures with color on terminal!
+Draw your own pictures with color on terminal!!

 A tiny library to draw on your terminal